 - Conspiracy Theorist: Michael is implied to be a bit of one, David is a full-fledged one, and Stephen becomes one over the course of the series

 - Crazy-Prepared: David

 - Determined Widow: Yasim

 - Dogged Nice Guy: Stephen qualifies, for his sheer dedication to Yasim more than anything.

 - The Dulcinea Effect: Stephen puts himself in the power of OBVIOUSLY untrustworthy people JUST so that he can keep tabs on a woman he met THE PREVIOUS EVENING.
-And who is the widow of his brother?
+And who is also his brother's widow.

 - Mr. Fanservice:

 - Faking the Dead: Michael survived the attempt on his life, but decided to lie low to prevent the bad guys from trying again. (but he does this without telling his wife he's still alive) He eventually reappears, but by then his wife Yasim has moved on (thinking he's dead)and started a relationship with Stephen, Michael's brother, making things between them awkward to say the least..

 - Mad Mathematician: he's not mad,(in fact he's nice),but he suffers from OCD and can be quirky.